StanfordDataCompressionClass/notes/src/homeworks/HW1.md

     pip install -e .
     ```

-   Once this is done let us ensure the library is installed correctly by running unit tests. **Submit the output of this command in gradescope for credit.**
+   Once this is done let us ensure the library is installed correctly by running unit tests. **Submit the output of this command in gradescope for credit.** The results may include both *passed* and *xfailed* tests, but there should be no *failed* tests if you run the command on the `main` branch.

    ```sh
    find scl -name "*.py" -exec py.test -s -v {} +